musicalglass/KAOS/README.md

 KAOS was created to teach, learn, and share knowledge about lower level programming in Machine Code using a consistent platform.
 So tutorials made today will not be obsolete next year due to unforeseen updates of the OS, Applications, IDEs, or hardware incompatibility, etc., etc..

-The current image can be downloaded here:
+The current CD image can be downloaded here:

 https://www.dropbox.com/s/ug9mtyhrktmex86/KAOS.x86_64-0.0.11.iso?dl=1